MarcusKyung/TravelApi.Solution/README.md

 ## Description

 _TravelAPI is an API used to track reviews for travel destinations around the world.
 The starting database is seeded with data for 20 reviews but the API supports full CRUD functionality to store additional reviews and to edit and delete existing ones.
-Reviews are queryable by destination, city, country, user, rating, and page number.
+Reviews are queryable by destination, city, country, user, and rating.
+TravelApi v2 also supports pagination and querying results by page number and page size.
 This project was built using C#, Entity Framework Core, and MySQL._

 ## Setup/Installation Requirements